If you’re serious about reaching your full running potential, then you’re in the right place.

 - Do not look straight down.
 Look ahead while focusing on the line you wish to follow for balance.

-64. Let Go of the Handles
+Let Go of the Handles on the Treadmill

-This will not only help you keep good form on the treadmill, but it will also engage your core and burn more calories.
+Instead of touching the equipment, swing your arms backward and forward while engaging your core.
+This will not only help you keep good form, but will also engage your core, give you a full body workout, and burn more calories.

-65. Have a Pre-run Meal (or Snack)
+Have a Pre-run Meal (or Snack)

 For a proper pre-run meal, focus on high-quality carbs and low-fiber, low-fat foods.

-Nonetheless, eat no more than 140 calories if you’ve no more than half an hour before a run.
-This might be the case if you’re running early in the morning and don’t want to go out the door on an empty stomach.
+As a general guideline, if you have an hour or more before a run, you can eat at least 250 to 300 calories worth of food.
+If you’ve no more than half an hour before a run then eat no more than 140 calories worth.
+This is frequently the case if you’re running early in the morning but don’t want to go out the door on an empty stomach.

 The foods you consume immediately following a run are crucial for optimizing recovery and energy renewal.